 Transfers from a credit line loan will be rounded up to the nearest $100 amount that is sufficient to clear the overdrawn checking account balance There is no charge for the first three transfers per calendar month from a credit line loan; however, there is a $5 fee for each additional transfer.

 Federal Regulation D limits the number of transfers from savings and money market accounts to no more than six (6) per calendar month.
-This includes preauthorized, automatic, or recurring transfers; transfers conducted via "telephonic" means such as UltraBranch, telephone, email, or fax; and overdraft protection transfers.
+This includes preauthorized, automatic, or recurring transfers; transfers conducted via "telephonic" means such as online account access, telephone, email, fax, and overdraft protection transfers.

 There is no limit to the number of overdraft transfers from a credit line loan.